Jason Momoa says Lobo appears only briefly in Supergirl: ‘It’s her movie’ | The National

 Momoa begins shooting Minecraft 2 in May

-"Cale Boyer is my great buddy and producing partner.
-A Minecraft Movie actually began on the Dune set – the whole thing came through him," Momoa says.
+“Cale Boyter is my great buddy and producing partner.
+A Minecraft Movie actually began on the Dune set – the whole thing came through him,” Momoa says.

 A Minecraft Movie ended up exceeding Momoa's expectations, particularly in how Gen Alpha engaged with the project – with audiences across the world recreating call and response moments with the material.